Rule status: Adopted

-In addition, an amendment to section 103-13 is being proposed to specify that a Qualified Parking Structure Inspector is to complete the inspection checklist required by Section 28-323.2 of the New York City Administrative Code.
+In addition, an amendment to section 103-13 specifies that a Qualified Parking Structure Inspector is to complete the inspection checklist required by Section 28-323.2 of the New York City Administrative Code.

 Comments are now closed.

 I don’t believe that general building structure experience is sufficient for parking garage inspections.
 Parking garages pose significantly different challenges than typical building structures.
 The proposed rule to relax the requirements should not pass.

 About ACEC New York: The American Council of Engineering Companies of New York (ACEC New York) is an association representing nearly 300 engineering and affiliate firms with 30,000 employees across New York, with a concentrated presence in New York City.
 Founded in New York City in 1921, our association is one of the oldest continuing organizations of professional consulting engineers in the United States.
 Our members are professionals who plan and design the structural, mechanical, electrical, plumbing, civil, environmental, fire protection, and technology systems for buildings and infrastructure across New York City and the world.

 Comments: Our Structural Code Committee reviewed the proposed rule and we generally support the intent of these changes as they will improve public safety by more quickly identifying parking structures with serious deficiencies, with the following specific comments: